PPC Management South Africa: What Good Management Looks Like

 But when the business is evaluating PPC capability, it should also care about:

-• channel selection discipline
+• channel selection discipline.

-• remarketing logic
+• remarketing logic.

-• creative testing support
+• creative testing support.

-• cross-channel attribution thinking
+• cross-channel attribution thinking.

-• commercial reporting depth
+• commercial reporting depth.

 That broader viewpoint is often what separates a paid-search specialist from a stronger paid-performance operator.

-If you want the Google-specific expectation set, compare this with Google Ads management in South Africa and the public offer at PPC management services.
+If you want the Google-specific expectation set, compare this with Google Ads management in South Africa.

 What pricing should really be compared against